-Cherokee County has the second lowest number of employees per capital in the Metro-Atlanta Region at 5.56
+Cherokee County has the second lowest number of employees per capital in the Metro-Atlanta Region at 5.56 The FY2021 budget includes the following Public Safety Capital Projects:

-- The Jail Expansion project, which will add an additional 512 beds to the Jail - The purchase of additional law enforcement vehicles to support the Sheriff's office and the Marshal's office - The installation of a 800 MHZ communication system that will enhance the service of all of the Public Safety agencies in Cherokee County

-The budget also includes thirteen (13) additional fire department and EMS personnel.
+- \$5.4M for the renovation of existing stations and the construction of two new Fire Stations. - \$1.3M for the purchase of ambulances and support vehicles. - \$13.6M for the Jail Expansion project, which will add an additional 512 beds to the Jail. - \$3.2M for the purchase of additional law enforcement vehicles to support the Sheriff's office and the Marshal's office. - \$1.5M for body cameras and \$1M for MDT's - \$2.9M for the installation of a 800 MHZ communication system that will enhance the service of all of the Public Safety agencies in Cherokee County - The budget also includes the addition of (11) firefighting personnel, (7) EMS personnel and (14) Sheriff ADC/Jail positions.